 Enjoy a full-day wildlife safari drive in Etosha National Park.

-Morning wildlife safari drive in the overland vehicle.
+Morning wildlife safari drive in the Lando.
 Travel to Damaraland through beautiful desert landscapes.

 Visit the Damaraland Living Museum to learn more about the lost culture of the Damara people, then travel south and enjoy the granite peaks of Spitzkoppe.